 When did you start to realize that your small business was working for you?

 At GetGood Drums we’ve been passionate and confident since we started to work on the business in 2015.
 We just launched on June 14th, 2016 and the feedback so far has been overwhelmingly positive!
 We are committed to providing the best products and service for our customers because that is what they deserve.

 In return, we hope they will use our products to the fullest extent, and be open and willing to share their feedback with us so we can continue to provide them the highest quality possible.

 For new creative entrepreneurs, what are some words of advice for when you’re just starting out?

-- Don’t get bogged down in the details – start small and simply, and don’t worry about perfection out of the gate.
+Don’t get bogged down in the details – start small and simple, and don’t worry about perfection out of the gate.

 A lot of solopreneurs find it hard to stay productive and organized when it’s just them doing all the work.
 What are some of your favorite tools for staying productive and organized?

 I think the biggest point here is to love the work you’re doing.
 If you love what you’re doing then you’ll be happy and excited to get the job done each day.
 It’s always great to set deadlines for yourself, set reasonable goals with real incentives to make sure you reach and celebrate the small victories each day, and most importantly be self-aware.
 Know your weaknesses and your strengths, and aim to build a team around you who can do the things you’re not good at it, so you can focus on your strengths for growing the business.

 What does a typical morning look like for you and how does it impact your success as a small business?
 Are there any specific things you do to start your day off right?